-[Regulation 4 amended in Gazette 24 December 2002 p.
+[Regulation 4 amended in Gazette 24 Dec 2002 p.
 6605.]

 4A.
-Driver may require a deposit
+Deposit of fare in advance, driver may require

 Prior to accepting a hiring, a driver may require a hirer to pay a deposit equal to the anticipated fare as estimated by the driver.